Dennis-Maigua/mern-auth-web/README.md

 # Contributing:

-We welcome contributions from developers, legal experts, and blockchain enthusiasts.
+We welcome contributions from developers, legal experts, and technology enthusiasts.
 Feel free to fork the repository, make improvements, and submit pull requests.